 In this environment, dividend-paying stocks may take on greater prominence, especially if global economic growth continues to slow and market volatility returns.
 This is also an area where international markets have had an advantage given the higher number of dividend-paying companies headquartered outside the United States and the emphasis they place on returning cash to shareholders.

 For example, French drug maker Sanofi has increased its dividend payout for 28 consecutive years.
 U.K.-based consumer goods giant Unilever has done so for 22 straight years.
 While there are many solid dividend payers in the U.S., international and emerging markets tend to offer a better hunting ground.
-As of May 31, 2023, more than 600 companies headquartered outside the U.S. offered hefty dividend yields between 3% and 6%.
-That compares to 130 in the United States.
+As of May 31, 2023, more than 600 companies headquartered outside the U.S. and Canada offered hefty dividend yields between 3% and 6%.
+That compares to 133 in the United States and 34 in Canada.

-“I expect dividends will be of greater significance to investors this year and beyond,” says Caroline Randall, a Capital Group equity portfolio manager.
+“I expect dividends will be of greater significance to investors this year and beyond,” says Caroline Randall, a portfolio manager with Capital Group Capital Income Builder™ (Canada).
 “But in a period of relative instability and rising debt costs, it is essential to focus on the quality of dividend payers.”

 For Randall, finding quality dividend payers means closely scrutinizing company balance sheets, credit ratings and interest costs.
 This has guided her to select companies across the pharmaceutical and medical device industries, utilities, energy producers and some industrials.